 Butt Monkey: Mighty Avengers is working hard to rescue Pym from his status as one, by putting him back in his West Coast Avengers position of a Doctor Who style Science Hero.
 The series often lampshades it, too.
 A lot.

 Cannon Fodder: The Shadow Initiative during the attack on the prison in the Negative Zone.
 Turned into somewhat of a Tear Jerker in an issue of The Initiative, as we get to see it all from the point of view of a Red Shirt who knows damn well he's going to die, and has taken steps to make sure that his best friend doesn't go down with him, and his family will be taken care of after his death.

 Many readers think he looks a lot like the witness sketches of the original (there was also a copycat in New York) real life Zodiac Killer.
 Whether or not he's supposed to be that Zodiac, ramped up to a higher level of villainy, is never made clear, though for it to be possible, de-aging or other comic book alterations would have to be in play.

 And of course Sentry is, as always, an Ersatz Superman.

 Calling the Old Man Out: Harry Osborn finally does this to Norman, who is far and wide considered one of the worst fathers in comics.

 Card-Carrying Villain: Zodiac, right to the point he went against Osborn because he finds his good publicity as an insult to those who commit crimes "for the sake of mischief".

-Chekhov's Boomerang: In his own mini-series Bullseye got a copy of his old costume as a part of story's villains plan to manipulate him.
+Chekhov's Boomerang: In his own mini-series, Bullseye got a copy of his old costume as a part of the story's villains' plan to manipulate him.
 Later, when Osborn ordered him to go after Daredevil, Lester dressed in that costume.

 And he even arranged things like Whirlwind's stint as Osborn's chauffeur and Manslaughter Marsdale's coma before the series started.